Motor Vehicle Accident Cases

 Mrs. Garwood suffered the following injuries: a partially severed right foot, fracture of her left foot, a torn rotator cuff and multiple cuts and bruises.
 Mr. Garwood severely fractured his right forearm, which required surgery.
 The fracture, unfortunately, developed nonunion.

 A wrongful death settlement from limited insurance coverage, arising out of a vehicular collision in Ashland County.
 The 50-year-old decedent was survived by her husband and adult children.

 Fairfield County | $500,000 Settlement

 Settlement for insurance policy limits of $500,000.
-Kenneth Harrison — a licensed motorcycle operator for the past 26 years — was riding a motorcycle on a residential street when the defendant negligently reversed from a driveway directly into his path of travel.
+Kenneth Harrison, a licensed motorcycle operator for the past 26 years, was riding a motorcycle on a residential street when the defendant negligently reversed from a driveway directly into his path of travel.
 Mr. Harrison was severely injured in the impact.
-His injuries included segmented and dislocated fractures on the right leg and ankle, a dislocated hip, fracture of the right pinkie finger, and compartment syndrome that required skin grafts.
-His recovery was further complicated by delayed union of the tibia fracture, which required him to undergo three additional surgical procedures.
+His injuries included segmented and dislocated fractures on the right leg and ankle, a dislocated hip, a fracture of the right pinkie finger and compartment syndrome that required skin grafts.
+His recovery was further complicated by the delayed union of the tibia fracture, which required him to undergo three additional surgical procedures.

 Mijajlovic v.
 State Farm Insurance Company

 Pre-suit settlement for a 22-year-old female traveling home to Columbus after visiting her grandmother in Chicago.
 She was critically injured when an oncoming vehicle suddenly drove left of center and struck her car head-on.
 The attorneys at Leeseberg & Valentine not only secured the policy limits from the driver’s insurance company but was able to uncover additional insurance coverage through an umbrella policy to ensure that Ms. Mijajlovic was properly and adequately compensated for her injuries, lost wages and emotional damages.